 Israel-based Kaltura supports educational video providers with features including password protection and IP restrictions that permits content viewing only by authorized users.

 Viostream offers robust platform security that’s built on encryption, data sovereignty, secure user management, IP restriction, domain whitelisting, and multiple features for controlling viewer access such as password protection and required viewer registration.
 With multiple layers of security at every point of user management and viewer access, Viostream helps businesses of all sizes keep control of video content for in-house and external viewing.
-Contact our customer support team to find out how Viostream can protect your proprietary video content.
+Start your free trial now.